abmerille/mc-homework/README.md

 ## Usage
 #### OPTION 1: Python via Command Line
 There are 2 options with the command line each with an option to write the output to a file otherwise the default is output via stdout.
-Each requires creating a markdown file to be converted.
+Each requires creating a markdown file locally.
+There is a `tests/test_files/` directory that can be used or anywhere.

 1) From within the `mc-homework` directory run:
     ```sh